freignat91/mlearning/README.md

 version 0.0.2 done: Foods appears in the space, ants are able to get them and bring back them to the nest, letting a pheromone path and other ants are able to trace back the a pheromone path to find food sources

-version 0.0.3: with two nests, ants should be able to fight agains ants of the other nest.
+version 0.0.3: with two nests, ants will be able to fight agains ants of the other nest.

 # Way of working